phortx/coverfield/README.md

 ## Future

-This project has still prototype character and there's plenty to do like respecting `:nocov:` tags, refactor to a gem and so on.
+This project has still prototype character and there's plenty to do like respecting `:nocov:` tags and so on.

 And I'm gonna contact [Christoph Olszowka](https://github.com/colszowka) to ask him if there is a chance that this code will be included to SimpleCov in some